BlacketWare/Docs/client/README.md

 blacket.requests // object
-    get // send a get request to a URL post // send a post request to a URL
+    get // send a get request to a URL post // send a post request to a URL upload // sends an upload request, used for chat

 blacket.socket // the websocket used, idk why this is global
     emit // function added by xotic making it function like socket.io, sends data to server